 Depending on the time of year that you visit Ox Close wood you may see:

 March – May:

 The woodland floor and rides are carpeted with Bluebells, Yellow Archangel, Stitchwort, Wood Anemones, Ramsons, Cowslips, Primroses, and Dog’s Mercury.
 Also to be found are Yellow Star of Bethlehem, Alternate-leaved Golden Saxifrage, Few-flowered Garlic, and Herb Paris.

 Butterflies to look out for are: Orange-tip, Brimstone, Comma, Peacock, Small Tortoishell, Green-veined and Large Whites.

 June – August:

 As the woodland comes into leaf and the canopy closes, light is restricted to the woodland floor causing the ground flora to die back.
 However, the managed rides and open grazed area allow light into the woodland where Red Campion, Common Spotted and Bee Orchids, St John’s Wort, Common Centaury, Autumn Gentian and Thistle Broomrape may be seen.

-This area of the Wharfe is excellent habitat for the damselfly; The Banded Demoiselle.
-Their body colour is metallic blue-green in the male and metallic green in the female.
-The male has a blue-black band across the centre of its wings and the wings of the female are an iridescent bronze.
+This area of the Wharfe is excellent habitat for the damselfly – The Banded Demoiselle.
+The male’s body colour is metallic blue-green and metallic green in the female.
+The male has a blue-black band across the centre of its wings and the wings of the female are a clear iridescent bronze.